Did God Allow Human Sacrifices?

 If You give the children of Ammon into my hands, then it shall be that whatever comes out of the doors of my house to meet me, when I return in peace from the children of Ammon, shall belong to Yehovah, and I shall offer it up as an ascending offering.
 (Jdg 11:30-31)

-What Yoftach did say was, ‘Asher comes out, I will offer it’.
+By the words “whatever comes out”, evidently, Yiftach did not think of what would come out of doors of his house to meet him.
+He certainly could not have possibly thought of a case of a human being who would come out to meet him.
+“Whatever comes out of the doors” is an expression that does not apply only to any animal that might possibly run out to meet him but to humans, as well.
+What Yiftach did say was, ‘Asher comes out, I will offer it’.
 The Hebrew word אֲשֶׁר asher, by its use in the Hebrew Scripture, can mean either whoever or whatever; it is equally used in both applications throughout the Scripture.
 Therefore, in Hebrew that phrase could refer to any human being with its application “whoever” but also to any animal, or “whatever”.
-Hence, from his vow we cannot say with certainty what Yiftach meant when he vowed to YHVH, and the vow could be translated as, ‘whoever or whatever comes out, I will offer him/it’.
+Hence, from his vow we cannot say with certainty what Yiftach meant when he vowed, and his vow could be translated as, “whoever or whatever comes out, I will offer him/it”.

 Animal or human sacrifices

-Oh my daughter!
+Oh, my daughter!
 You have brought me very low, and you are among those who trouble me!
 And I, I have given my word to Yehovah, and I am unable to turn back.
 (Jdg 11:34-35)

-On the other hand, the law concerning a vow could not possibly give any right to a sacrifice of a child to any idol, much less to YHVH, without opening a very wide door to a violation of the same Law that prohibits under pain of death any human sacrifices.
+With regard to Yiftach’s vow, the view expressed by the Sages and Josephus was that Yiftach put his daughter to death and burned her on the altar as a blood sacrifice, a view that prevailed until the Middle Ages.
+That view was most likely based on the words, “he did to her his vow which he had vowed”, which cannot be understood in any other way other than that he offered her as a burnt-offering.
+On the other hand, the law concerning a vow could not possibly give any right to a sacrifice of a child to any idol, much less to YHVH, without opening a wide door to a violation of the same Law that prohibits under pain of death human sacrifices.
 Human sacrifices, according to the Torah, are nothing less than an abomination to YHVH (see Lev 18:21; Lev 20:2-5; Deu 12:31; Deu 18:10).
+Moreover, human sacrifices were repulsive even to the majority of the pagans and only the most wicked of them, depraved in a moral and religious sense, performed them as an act of worshiping their idols.

 If Yiftach, therefore, vowed a human sacrifice to YHVH, he must have either uttered his vow foolishly, or else have been thoroughly depraved in a moral and religious sense.
-However, what we know of this Judge of Israel by no means suggests any assumptions that he was morally deprived, or ignorant of the Torah, but just the opposite.
+However, what we know of this Judge of Israel by no means suggests any assumptions that he was morally depraved, or ignorant of the Torah, but just the opposite.
+The facts that he prayed to YHVH for victory over the enemies of Israel and that Yiftach vowed a vow show that he was morally solid.
+Otherwise, it would have been out of place to say that the Spirit of YHVH had come upon him and given him the victory.
+And Yiftach’s daughter said to him,

 My father, if you have given your word to Yehovah, do to me according to what has gone out of your mouth, because Yehovah has taken vengeance for you upon your enemies, the children of Ammon.
 Let this be done for me: let me alone for two months, and let me go and wander on the mountains and bewail my maidenhood, my friends and I. (Jdg 11:36-37)

+And she went with her friends and bewailed her maidenhood on the mountains.
+At the end of two months, she returned, and he did to her as he had vowed, and she knew no man.
+Since then, it was a statute that the daughters of Israel went every year for four days to lament the daughter of Yiftach (Jdg 11:38-40).
 But the entreaty of the daughter, that he would grant her two months, in order that she might lament her virginity on the mountains with her friends, seems incompatible with the account that she was to be put to death as a sacrifice.
 The reason being is that to mourn one’s virginity does not mean to mourn because one must die a virgin, but because one has to live and remain a virgin.
 If this course of reasoning is correct, we should expect that there was a dedication of some sort on the part of Yiftach’s daughter to set her life apart (instead of being taken) to YHVH to serve Him in the place of her father’s vow.
+Because, if a maiden laments her virginity, this can only be that she will have to remain a virgin for life.
+Then, the solitude of the mountains would have been the most appropriate way and place to devote her life to YHVH.

 This course of reasoning also suggests that Yiftach redeemed his daughter in a way the first-born of Israel were redeemed when they sinned with the golden calf.
-And if that was what took place, then her life was replaced with the new life of a virgin and only then we find proper sense in the words, “he did to her according to the [new] vow which he had vowed” and understand them as describing what the daughter did in fulfilment of the vow?
+And if that was what took place, then her life was replaced with the new life of a virgin and only then we find proper sense in the words, “he did to her according to the [new] vow which he had vowed” and understand them as describing what the daughter did in fulfilment of the vow.
+The words “he did to her according to the vow which he had vowed” could possibly mean that the father fulfilled his vow on her, and she knew no man, i.e., he fulfilled his vow through the fact that she knew no man, and dedicated her life to YHVH, as “a spiritual burnt-offering” in a lifelong chastity.
+The words “he did to her according to his vow” presuppose undoubtedly that Yiftach offered his daughter.
+On the other hand, however, burnt-offerings could only be offered on the altar of the Tabernacle by the Levitical priests.
+Therefore, it would have been difficult to assume that a priest could have consented to commit such a crime before YHVH.

-Did the father kill his daughter or he dedicated her?
+Did the father kill his daughter, or he dedicated her?

 So, did Yiftach kill his daughter to fulfill his vow, or he dedicated her to YHVH for life.
-The answer could be found in the proper rendering of another Hebrew word in the vow.
+The answer could be found in the proper rendering of another Hebrew word in the vow to which we now turn.
+Let us read the vow again.

 If You give the children of Ammon into my hands, then it shall be that whatever comes out of the doors of my house to meet me, when I return in peace from the children of Ammon, shall belong to Yehovah, and I shall offer (alah) it up as an ascending offering (olah).
 (Jdg 11:30-31)